-As I mentioned, interstate natural gas transmission pipelines can be compared to the interstate highway system and as such cross state boundaries and have a significant impact on interstate commerce.
+Regulatory Structure of the Interstate Natural Gas Transmission System interstate highway system and as such, cross state boundaries and have a significant impact on interstate commerce.
 Congress recognized the inherently interstate nature of this commerce by enacting the Natural Gas Act to provide for federal economic regulation of interstate pipelines in 1938 and, shortly thereafter, expanded this federal role to include siting authority for such pipelines.
 This law now is administered by the Federal Energy Regulatory Commission (FERC).